ChyKusuma/SPHINXSign/README.md

 This project is dedicated to the world community as an Open-source Post-quantum SPHINXSign blockchain, means anyone can join and contribute based on his/ her passion and skills.
 SPHINX is a blockchain protocol designed to provide secure and scalable solutions in the post-quantum era.

-This repository contains code for the SPHINXSign project, which is a mining module for the SPHINX blockchain framework.
+This repository contains code for the SPHINXSign project, which is a Digital signature module for the SPHINX blockchain framework.
 The SPHINXSign aims to provide a `Signature scheme` in the blockchain systems.

 ## Components